-Speed is the most prominent factor in both the perceived comfort and real or experienced safety of streets.
+Speed is the most prominent factor in both the perceived comfort and safety of streets.
 Historically, street design was adapted from highway design criteria which prioritized the quick movement of vehicles from one area to another.
 In this environment lanes were wide, curves were sweeping, and obstacles were setback a considerable distance from the traveled way.
 When applied to local streets, these design principles created inviting environments for cars to travel significantly faster than posted speed limits, while reducing the space available for people walking and biking.

-In the event of a crash between a person in a vehicle and a person on a bike the driver has a roughly two-ton steel exoskeleton which can absorb crash impact while numerous safety features can limit injuries from any movement within the vehicle.
+In the event of a crash between a person in a vehicle and a person on a bike the driver has a roughly twoton steel exoskeleton which can absorb crash impact while numerous safety features can limit injuries from any movement within the vehicle.
 In contrast, the cyclist has little protection and is thus a vulnerable road user.
+Consider the relative risk that a person on a bike is asked to assume when using a bicycle lane alongside traffic with no physical separation compared to the risk a driver assumes in that same situation.
 Safe street design should reinforce safety elements for all users, particularly the most vulnerable, and reductions in speed play a large role in that effort.

-REPURPOSING OF STREET SPACE
+OPTIMAL USE OF STREET SPACE

 The traveled way has traditionally been designed to the maximum width allowed by rights-of-way except for a small space for sidewalks.
 This pattern has developed streets with almost all available space dedicated to vehicle travel lanes even in circumstances where vehicle volumes do not warrant such roadway capacity.
-Often, streets have been constructed or widened in anticipation of traffic growth and have excess capacity; this is not an optimal use of public space for communities.
+Often, streets have been constructed or widened in anticipation of traffic growth which does not materialize, leaving municipalities with "left-over" asphalt that must be maintained but does not improve mobility.

-Streets should be reviewed for instances where the current number of travel lanes, travel lane configuration, and/or lane sizes are inconsistent with the street's purpose.
+Streets should be reviewed for instances where the current number of travel lanes, travel lane configuration, and/or lane sizes are inconsistent with the purpose that the street serves.
 An investment in the community mobility and the backbone of the local economy, wasted space on a street is a sign of poor management of this key asset.